-By offering a trusting and empowered culture which allows each employee to almost set their own hours around their needs but with the same accountability: this can work very effectively when employing experienced hires and required a transparent and respected culture to make it work.
+By offering a trusting and empowered culture that allows each employee to almost set their own hours around their needs but with the same accountability: this can work very effectively when employing experienced hires and required a transparent and respected culture to make it work.

 And the great thing is, it isn’t unique to working parents either: the last thing an employer wants to do is alienate its non-parent workforce and cause resentment.
-I would never condone positive discrimination to any party or person!
+I would never condone positive discrimination against any party or person!

 Allow your non-parents to have the same flexibility if it is needed!
 Allow the team to understand WHY the flexibility is being offered.

-I have to ask – Does anyone really think that Joe leaving at 3pm to pick up his kids is having the “afternoon off”?
-Of course he isn’t: he is dashing to the school gates, picking up Gemma and Hugo, getting them back home, feeding them and getting them changed for their respective hockey and rugby matches whilst making quick calls to clients and sending emails whilst he waits in his dad taxi.
+I have to ask; Does anyone really think that Joe leaving at 3pm to pick up his kids is having the “afternoon off”?
+Of course, he isn’t: he is dashing to the school gates, picking up Gemma and Hugo, getting them back home, feeding them, and getting them changed for their respective hockey and rugby matcheswhilst making quick calls to clients and sending emails whilst he waits in his dad taxi.